Home ยป

 • Avoid items that detract from the scene like white socks, oversized watches, big logo t-shirts, and fashion sunglasses.

-• Bright colors look great!
-For couples and families, try choosing outfits with colors that complement each other rather than exact matches.
-Avoid wearing solid white on white or solid black on black.
+• For couples and families, try choosing outfits with colors that complement each other rather than exact matches.

-If you’re wondering whether a certain item is a good idea, just ask!
+If youโ€™re wondering whether a certain item is a good idea, just ask!
 I'm happy to help you coordinate your wardrobe for what will look best in photos.

 3) Golden Hour